 Be careful, though.
 A higher dosage does not necessarily mean a better, or more successful experience.
 While you are improving your chances of achieving an erection with the higher dose, the risk of side effects is higher too.

 Side Effects and Drug Interactions

 Something that often gets forgotten with the more famous medicines is that they are indeed medicines.
-The same applies to Viagra.
-You shouldn’t take Viagra unless you need to, and you should be aware of the risk of side effects too.
+The same applies to Sildenafil or Viagra.
+You shouldn’t take these drugs unless you need to, and you should be aware of the risk of side effects too.

 Possible side effects of Sildenafil include nausea, dizziness, headache, a blocked nose, and facial flushing.
 While these are the most common side effects, they remain rare: Sildenafil is generally well-tolerated.
 If you are someone with low blood pressure, though, be cautious.
 The US Food and Drugs Agency (FDA) notes that Sildenafil can lower your blood pressure too.

 More serious side effects, meanwhile, are rare.
 These include loss of vision or a painful and prolonged erection known as priapism.
 Seek the immediate attention of a healthcare professional if these do occur.

 Importantly, you should be particularly careful when taking Sildenafil if you are on other medications.
 These include treatment for medical conditions such as chest pain or heart disease, or drugs known as alpha-blockers, such as doxazosin.
 Sildenafil is known to interact with prescription drugs like erythromycin, itraconazole, and ketoconazole too, as well as treatment for pulmonary hypertension, such as Riociguat.

 If you are taking any of these drugs, talk to your clinician for medical advice first – as it will affect the dose that you can safely take.